ebanner/serenity/Documentation/BuildInstructions.md

 * [Other Linux distributions and \*NIX systems](BuildInstructionsOther.md)
 * [macOS](BuildInstructionsMacOS.md)

+## Get the code

+Clone the code to your local machine

 ## Build

 In order to build SerenityOS you will first need to build the toolchain by running the following command: